louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 a more lightweight approach.

 Documentation tools go stale easily.
-Or at least in situations where they are not tied with data modeling code. dbt and dbt Docs have proven that people _want_ to document their data modeling code (at least in my team).
+Or at least in situations where they are not tied with data modeling code. dbt and dbt Docs have proven that people _want_ to document their data modeling code (at least in my team 😁).
 We were just waiting for a tool simple and integrated enough for the _culture_ of Data Governance to blossom.
-There are many DevOps books showing that the solution is not the tooling but rather a safety and high-trust culture (if you're curious check out [The Phoenix Project](https://www.goodreads.com/book/show/25478858-the-phoenix-project)).
+It reminds me of those DevOps books showing that the solution is not the tooling but rather a culture (if you're curious check out [The Phoenix Project](https://www.goodreads.com/book/show/25478858-the-phoenix-project)).

 Additionally, dbt sources are a great way to make raw data explicitly labeled.
 The dbt graph documents data lineage for you at the table level and I will show later how we can use that graph to propagate tags with no additional work.

-What's missing from dbt Docs to rival with Amundsen?
-I believe it's a good search engine.
+So **what is missing from dbt Docs to rival with Amundsen**?
+A good search engine.
 Fortunately we don't need to build one.
 This is where we will use [Algolia](https://www.algolia.com/)'s free tier in addition to some static HTML and JS files to build our lightweight data discovery and metadata engine.